CBY (AM)

-CBY is a clear-channel public radio station in Corner Brook, Newfoundland and Labrador.
+CBY (990 AM) is a radio station licensed to Corner Brook, Newfoundland and Labrador, Canada.
 It is owned by the Canadian Broadcasting Corporation and it carries the CBC's Radio One network.
 The transmitter is off the Trans-Canada Highway near Massey Drive in Corner Brook.

-CBY is a Class A station, transmitting with 10,000 watts, using a non-directional antenna.
+CBY is a clear-channel/Class A station, transmitting with 10,000 watts, using a non-directional antenna.
 By day, the signal covers most of Western Newfoundland.
 At night, with a good radio, it can be heard around the Maritime Provinces and parts of Quebec and New England.
 Nine FM rebroadcasters provide additional coverage throughout Western Newfoundland and the Northern Peninsula.

 History

 Before Newfoundland joined the Canadian Confederation in 1949, Newfoundland radio stations had call signs beginning with VO.
 Thus, what is now CBY was launched with the call sign VOWN, standing for the Voice Of West Newfoundland, on July 5, 1943 during a public ceremony attended by about two hundred guests in the ballroom of the Glynmill Inn.
 The broadcast opened with a rendition of Ode to Newfoundland played by the Corner Brook Militia Band, followed by a recorded address from Sir Humphrey Walwyn, Governor of Newfoundland.

 The station originally broadcast on a frequency of 840 kHz and was owned by the Broadcasting Corporation of Newfoundland.
 Following a power increase from 250 watts to 1,000 watts on March 23, 1947, the station began broadcasting on 790 kHz.

 On March 31, 1949, the Broadcasting Corporation of Newfoundland was absorbed by the Canadian Broadcasting Corporation when Newfoundland joined Canada.
 Consequently, VOWN adopted its present call sign.
 In 1963, the station began broadcasting on 990 kHz.

 CBNA St. Anthony signed on the air on August 2, 1969 on 600 kHz; it has since moved to the FM band on 100.3 MHz.

 On October 19, 2012, CBY made its final broadcast from its longtime studios of 53 years on Premier Drive in Corner Brook after the announcement of budget cuts by the federal government.
 The station is now located in the Valley Mall, a decision that drew much criticism mostly because of the size of the new studios.
 The former CBC location was a building, owned and operated by the CBC.

 On August 29, 2025, the CBC filed an application to the CRTC to move CBY Corner Brook from the AM band (990 kHz) to the FM band on 106.7 MHz.
+The CRTC approved the application on August 28, 2026.